zachcasper/resource-types-contrib/docs/contributing/contributing-resource-types-recipes.md

 - The description property must be populated with developer documentation.
 The top-level descrption and each property's description are output by `rad resource-type show` and will be visible in the Radius Dashboard in the future.
 See documentation section for more details.

 - Each Resource Type will have one or more common properties:
-   - `environment` must always be a required property.
+   - `environment` must always be a required property (include in the `required` property).
    - `application` may be a required or property:
      - Required: Use when a resource must always be part of an application.
 For example, a Container will always be part of an application.
-     - Optional: Use for resources that may be deployed to an Environment without an application with the intention of being a shared resource.
+     - Not required: Do not include in the `required` property for resources that may be deployed to an Environment without an application with the intention of being a shared resource.
 A blob store, for example, may be shared across multiple containers and applications.

 - Each additional properties must:
     - Follow the camelCase naming convention.